 This guide is a point of reference for staff and students to help identify appropriate language and provides practical examples of preferred terms and phrases for both verbal and written communication.

-It is not exhaustive or definitive, as language will continuously evolve with changes in culture and society.
+Language will continuously evolve with changes in culture and society please contact the EDI team for any amendments.